wliverno/pymsmt/README.md

 	./patch.sh --restore

-If you have installed AmberTools without a conda environment, make sure the following requirements are met before installing the patch:
+If you have installed AmberTools without a conda environment, you can still install the files with the patch.
+Just make sure the following requirements are met before running:
 - `$AMBERTOOLS` environmental variable set
 - Python 3 with a version of the `pymsmt` package installed